-Professor McKinley is a Senior Research Scientist at Google (2017-present) and an Adjunct Faculty at the University of Texas at Austin (2013-present).
-She was previously a Principal Researcher at Microsoft (2011-present).
-She previously held an Endowed Professorship in the Department of Computer Science at The University of Texas at Austin and was on the Faculty from 2001 to 2013.
-From 1993 to 2001, she was a Faculty member at the University of Massachusetts, Amherst.
+Kathryn S. McKinley is a Senior Research Scientist at Google (2017-present) and an Adjunct Faculty at the University of Texas at Austin (2013-present).
+She was previously a Principal Researcher at Microsoft (2011-2017), an Endowed Professor of Computer Science at The University of Texas at Austin (2001-2013), and an Associate Professor at the University of Massachusetts (1993-2001).
 She received her BA, MS, and Ph.D. from Rice University, where her PhD advisor was Ken Kennedy.
 Her research aspires to make programming easy and the resulting programs correct and efficient.
 Her interests span programming languages, compilers, runtime systems, architecture, performance, and energy.
-She and her collaborators have produced software systems widely used in academia and industry, including the DaCapo Java Benchmarks (31,800+ downloads in June 2015), the TRIPS Compiler, the Hoard memory manager (the memory manager in OS X), the MMTk memory management toolkit, and the Immix garbage collector (used by Jikes RVM, Haxe, and Rubinius).
-At Microsoft, her research is currently deployed in products such as the Bing Search engine, the Band, and Azure cloud services.
+She and her collaborators have produced software systems widely used in academia and industry, including the DaCapo Java Benchmarks (31,800+ downloads in June 2015), the TRIPS Compiler, the Hoard memory manager (the memory manager in OS X), the MMTk memory management toolkit, the Immix garbage collector (used by Jikes RVM, Haxe, and Rubinius), and the SHIM profiler.
+At Microsoft, her research was currently deployed in products such as the Bing Search engine, the Band, and Azure cloud services.

 Her early research focused on tools and automatic optimizations for parallel architectures.
 She introduced the first general purpose model for optimizing parallelism and locality together by reasoning about parallelism and the cache locality of dense matrix algorithms using loop permutation, loop reversal, fusion, and distribution.
 This work was selected in 2014 for the ICS 25th Anniversary Volume.

-With her PhD student, Emery Berger, and collaborators, they introduced the first scalable memory manager that limited false sharing, synchronization, and fragmentation (provably), which remains widely used by a range of applications, Apple's OS X, IBM, and other OSes.
+With her PhD student, Emery Berger, and collaborators, they introduced the first scalable memory manager that limited false sharing, synchronization, and fragmentation (provably), which remains widely used by a range of applications, Apple's OS X, and IBM.

 She was a leader of the NSF Large ITR DaCapo research project, that introduced dynamic optimizations for managed languages.
 Contributions included the introduction of now standard performance evaluation methodologies for dynamically optimized languages and the widely used DaCapo Java Benchmark Suite with 31,800+ downloads (June 2015).
 The OOPSLA 2006 publication won the OOPSLA 2016 Test of Time award.